KyreenaH/Designing-for-Web/README.md

 - Images in your file are imported at their largest possible size, turned into smart objects, then the smart object downsized according to your needs, so that they can ultimately be saved out at least 1.5x their viewed size.
 - A grid is being used.
 - Principles of Progressive Enhancement, and graceful degradation, are kept in mind.
+- Your design has a consistent use of sizes, colours, elements, etc.
 - Technological limitations are kept in mind.
+- If designing a site that will use a CMS; your design contains "modular" components.
+- Your design won't break if more text than was planned for, is used.
 - Accessibility has been considered.
 - The usability of icon choices and treatment have been considered.
+- Transitional effects have been considered.
 - All interactive elements have the necessary states, like:
   - hover
   - active